American Lacrosse League (1988)

 For the most part, players were assigned to teams on a regional basis to increase fan loyalty stemming from their college experiences.
 The Syracuse team was made up of mostly Syracuse University and Hobart College players; The Boston team made up of University of Massachusetts and Brown University players; the Baltimore team consisted of Johns Hopkins, University of North Carolina and Loyola University athletes; the Denver Rifles had players hailing from The University of Colorado, Colorado State University and Colorado College etc. Players were signed to uniform two-year contracts that paid $4,800 the first year and $6,000 in 1989.
 At that same time the MILL (the indoor league) was still paying its players $100 per game.
 The first player officially signed by the league was Greg Fisk, an All-American Midfield hailing from the University of Massachusetts and signed to the Boston Militia.

-The league was a forerunner in introducing new and improved rules for the sport of lacrosse, some of which are still in vogue today.
+The league was a forerunner in introducing new rules for the sport of lacrosse, some of which are still in vogue today.
 The goal was to increase the pace of play, create more offense and make the games more exciting.
-These rules included such innovative ideas such as a 25-second shot clock, allowing only 3 long poles permitted on the field at any one time (the college rules allowed 5 at that time), unlimited on the fly substitutions (i.e. no horns like in college) and delayed penalties on fast Breaks.
+These rules included a 25-second shot clock, allowing only three long poles permitted on the field at any one time (the college rules allowed five at that time), unlimited on the fly substitutions (i.e. no horns like in college), and delayed penalties on fast breaks.